eako0508/Front-end-Developer-Interview-Questions/README.md

 * How would you implement a web design comp that uses non-standard fonts?
 * Explain how a browser determines what elements match a CSS selector.
 * Describe pseudo-elements and discuss what they are used for.

+  pseudo-elements are keywords after a selector to select a certain part of the element.

 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.

+  content, padding, border, margin

 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?

+  Width is the total width of the box instead of growing bigger by assigning marin and border.
+  It is more intuitive than default settings: content-box.

 * List as many values for the display property that you can remember.
 * What's the difference between inline and inline-block?
 * What's the difference between a relative, fixed, absolute and statically positioned element?